Is it safe to travel to Bali?

 - Use facemasks, especially those who are sick or when outside the home

 What is next?
-Governor Wayan Koster announced that Bali will not open for international tourism until the end of 2020.
+Governor Wayan Koster announced that Bali will not likley open for international tourism until early next year.

 Are the Gili Islands Safe To Travel?